andrea-pollastro/andrea-pollastro.github.io/_pages/about.md

 In 2024 I joined <a href='https://home.cern/'>CERN</a> (Geneva, CH) as a research affiliate at the <a href='https://home.cern/science/accelerators/clear'>CLEAR</a> facility, focusing on exploring the application of Machine Learning techniques to forecasting problems for particle accelerator research.

 My academic background is in Computer Science: I graduated in 2019 with a MS in Computer Science and in 2016 with a BS in Computer Science, both from the University of Naples 'Federico II'.
-In 2024, I completed my PhD in Information and Communication Technology for Health at the same institution.
+In 2024, I completed my PhD in Information and Communication Technology for Health at the same institution, focusing on Deep Learning methods.